William Barak

-In his later life Barak painted and drew Wurundjeri ceremonies and carved weapons and tools.
+In his later life, Barak painted and drew Wurundjeri ceremonies and carved weapons and tools.
 He is now considered a significant Aboriginal artist of the nineteenth century.

 Early life and education

-Barak was born in March 1823 (some sources say 1824) at Brushy Creek, near present-day Wonga Park (named after Barak's cousin Simon Wonga), at the Barngeong Birthing Site, His mother, Tooterrie, came from the Nourailum bulluk at Murchison, Victoria.
+Barak was born in September 1823 at Brushy Creek, near present-day Wonga Park (named after Barak's cousin Simon Wonga), at the Barngeong Birthing Site, His mother, Tooterrie, came from the Nourailum bulluk at Murchison, Victoria.
 His father, Bebejan (or Bebejern), was an important member, or ngurunaeta, of the Wurundjeri people.
 His parents named him Beruk.

 Barak was said to have been present as a boy when John Batman met with the tribal elders to "purchase" the Melbourne area in 1835.

 Ninggalobin, Poleorong and Billibellary were the leading song makers and principal Wurundjeri leaders in the Melbourne region of the colony of Victoria.
 European colonisation had caused disruptions to initiation ceremonies.
 In response these three men gathered at South Yarra in the late 1830s and inducted the young Barak into Aboriginal lore.
 This entailed formally presenting him with the symbols of manhood: strips of possum skin tied around his biceps; the gombert (reed necklace) around his neck; given his ilbi-jerri, a sharp and narrow bone or nose-peg; and his branjep, the apron worn by men to cover their genitals.
 At the end of the ceremony Barak presented his uncle, Billibellary, a possum-skin cloak.

 Barak attended the government's Yarra Mission School from 1837 to 1839.

 When he joined the Native Mounted Police in 1844, he adopted the name "William".
 He had excellent skills as a tracker, and on one occasion helped to find Ned Kelly and his gang.